fergusonjack/simple-ledger/README.md

 # TODO
-* Support two chains of the same length
+* Support two chains of the same length (done)
+* Support getting other nodes
+* Support docker